 You must be 70½ to complete a QCD, and only money from a

 Qualified charitable distributions could be more beneficial than ever since the tax laws changed a few years ago and increased the standard deduction.
+As of 2023, a lifetime limit of $50,000 applies to a QCD and beginning 2024 they will allow increases for inflation.
 You may not exceed that standard deduction with your usual annual gifts to charity.
 So, to get the tax advantage, a QCD might be a good option for you.

 Gifts of stock and mutual funds can provide tax-efficiency